microsoft/azure-tools-for-java/README.md

 ## Disclaimer

-*azure-tools-for-java uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software.
+*azure-tools-for-java uses JxBrowser http://www.teamdev.com/jxbrowser, which is proprietary software.
 The use of JxBrowser is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
 If you would like to use JxBrowser in your development, please contact TeamDev.*